EchoSign Licensing Terms

 1.2 Product Description of the EchoSign Service.
-The EchoSign Service is the OnDemand Service provided for in this Agreement and hosted by Adobe enabling individual and corporate users to electronically sign and manage Electronic Documents, as well as other functionality.
-The EchoSign Service may include APIs enabling additional functionality and integration with third-party services; and (ii) advanced authentication and identity verification services allowing customers to verify the identity of Parties accessing the Electronic Document.
+The EchoSign Service is the On-demand Service provided for in this Agreement and hosted by Adobe enabling individual and corporate users to electronically send, sign, track, and manage Electronic Documents, as well as other functionality.
+The EchoSign Service may be expanded to include (i) integration of third-party services; and (ii) advanced authentication and identity verification services allowing customers to verify the identity of Parties accessing the Electronic Document.

 1.3 Customer Usage and Consent.
-Customer shall use the EchoSign Service solely for its own business purposes and will not make its passwords available to a third party, reverse engineer any part of the EchoSign Service or resell or sub-license the EchoSign Service.
+Customer must only use the EchoSign Service solely for its own business purposes and will not make its passwords available to a third party, reverse engineer any part of the EchoSign Service or resell or sub-license the EchoSign Service.
 Customer agrees the use of Electronic Signatures is governed by the laws, policies and regulations of individual countries, regions and industries.
-In the event of a dispute where the law is unclear as to the treatment of electronic signatures, the parties agree the United States Electronic Signatures in Global and National Commerce Act (“ESIGN”) shall control.
+In the event of a dispute where the law is unclear as to the treatment of electronic signatures, the parties agree the United States Electronic Signatures in Global and National Commerce Act (“ESIGN”) controls.